 Concerns for an unborn child

-A pregnant woman, or the father of the unborn child, can be referred for CPIM where Communities has assessed that:
+A pregnant woman, or the father of the unborn child, can be referred for CPIM where the Department has assessed that:

 Multiple presentations for financial assistance

-When an individual or family presents on multiple occasions for financial assistance within a short period of time, consideration should be given to referring them to CPIM or VIM, to assist them in managing their income support payment to meet their priority needs.
+When a family or individual presents on multiple occasions for financial assistance within a short period of time, you should consider referring them to CPIM or VIM to assist them to manage their income support payment and meet their priority needs.

 At-risk young people

-A child protection worker providing support to an at-risk young person should consider CPIM as a strategy to assist them to manage their income support payment.
+When providing support to an at-risk young person you should consider CPIM as a strategy to assist them to manage their income support payment.